 Before delving into the advanced and real-life application of accounting-related concepts, the course aims to develop a solid understanding of the principles and fundamentals of accounting.
-These fundamentals include the relevant principles of accounting, bookkeeping mechanics, debit and credit system, revenue, expenses, liabilities, assets, income statements, balance sheets, and statement of cash flow and so forth.
+These fundamentals include the relevant principles of accounting, bookkeeping mechanics, debit and credit systems, revenue, expenses, liabilities, assets, income statements, balance sheets, statements of cash flow and so forth.

 Financial Risk Management

-Running a business concern is steeped in analysis, dealing and management of risks with their respective gains.
+Running a business concern is steeped in the analysis, dealing and management of risks with their respective gains.
 In particular, financial risk management refers to the practice of identifying potential risks in the business environment as well as minimisation and management with the help of modern tools and techniques.
-Diploma in financial accounting provides students with knowledge of risk management to deal with such situations.
-Big firms are in constant search for professionals from risk management background who can help in effectively managing the issues related to finance, for instance, debt and equity structure and much more.
+A diploma in financial accounting provides students with knowledge of risk management to deal with such situations.
+Big firms are in constant search of professionals from risk management backgrounds who can help in effectively managing the issues related to finance, for instance, debt and equity structure and much more.

 To pursue a diploma in financial accounting, an aspiring candidate must:

 - Have passed 10+2 from a recognised board of education, for example, CBSE, ICSE etc.

 - Have studied mathematics as one of the core subjects in the qualifying examination to be eligible for the diploma course.

 Note: This is only for indicative purposes.
 The marks percentage required varies from institution to institution.